RashedKanawi/MASS_SHOOTINGS_IN_AMERICA/README.md

-project-3
-QR code at the bottom for our website. map

 Overview
 This project is focused on analyzing the rise of mass shootings in the USA over the past several decades.
 The goal is to gain insights into the frequency, location, and other characteristics of these events, as well as to explore potential correlations with various social and political factors.